stegiks/Software-Development-for-Information-Systems/Parallel_Notes.md

 # Shory
 ## ann.cpp
-## calculateMedoid 488-494 Possibly parallelize the calculation of distances
+## calculateMedoid 488-494 Possibly parallelize the calculation of distances DONE

-## stitchedVamana 635-659 Parallelize the for loop since each filtere is independent, SOS the addEdge calls to the main graph could potentially be CS
+## stitchedVamana 635-659 Parallelize the for loop since each filtere is independent, SOS the addEdge calls to the main graph could potentially be CS DONE
-## stitchedVamana 664-674 Parallelize the loop by changing the structure of the for loop; instead of iterating over all the points iterate first over all the filters and get the points of each filter
+## stitchedVamana 664-674 Parallelize the loop by changing the structure of the for loop; instead of iterating over all the points iterate first over all the filters and get the points of each filter DONE
 ## filteredVamana 700 Parallellize the loop by changing the structure of the for loop to have two loops with the outside being the filters

 # Tsefo